SH20RAJ/ScrollProgressJS/README.md

 - **Auto-Initialization**: Automatically initializes if `data-autoload` attribute is set.
 - **Responsive**: Adjusts dynamically as users scroll through the page.
 - **Lightweight**: Simple and efficient library with no external dependencies.
+- **Scroll Element Selector**: Specify the element to track for scroll progress.

 ## Installation